This is a lovely fish soup recipe - Cullen Skink. Traditionally from Scotland, it's a smoked haddock soup thickened with mashed potato.

 Put the haddock, onion and water into a pan.
 Bring to the boil and simmer covered for about 10 minutes.
 Scum will rise to the surface, so check occasionally and skim.

-Remove the haddock from the pan, then bone, skin and flake it and put it to one side.
+Remove the haddock from the pan, then bone, skin and flake it and put it to one side - don't pour the cooking liquid away, it's the base of your stock.

 Return the bone and skin to the stock, simmer for about 30 minutes then strain the liquid.